Getting Started with WordPress hosting

 Within the “Appearance” section you can also customise your chosen theme, arrange the widgets for your theme, and add menus.

-We’ll go into more details on themes and editing them on the Themes lesson section of this guide.
+We’ll go into more details on themes and editing them on the Themes guide section of this guide.

 Plugins really are one of the best features of WordPress.
 They allow you to extend the functionality beyond what WordPress already offers.
 Best of all, you usually don’t have to get involved in any code.